The Pill Club takes on primary care with $41.9M in fresh funding – TechCrunch

 The Pill Club also shared the diversity metrics of its 350-person staff as part of its announcement.

 The Pill Club has 72% of employees identifying as women, and 28% of employees identifying as male.
 The executive leadership similarly sees predominantly women, with the ratio being 62.5% women and 37.5% male.
-As for racial diversity, the overall company identifies as 33% white, 19% Asian, 16% Hispanic or Latino and 14% Black or African American, with 13% of employees declined to identify.
+As for racial diversity, the overall company identifies as 33% white, 19% Asian, 16% Hispanic or Latino and 14% Black or African American; 13% of employees declined to identify.

 “We’re by women for women,” Meyerdirk said.
 “It’s very, very different when you’re by men, for women.”
-Her appointment came as The Pill Club’s founder and former chief executive officer Nick Chang, stepped down from day to day operations.
+Her appointment came as The Pill Club’s founder and former chief executive officer Nick Chang stepped down from day to day operations.
 He didn’t take a board seat, but does still have shares in the company.

 “The idea of creating more choice and flexibility across healthcare is long overdue,” she said.
 “Everyone deserves to have great options when they consider who can best address their daily needs.”